Akshara09-8/SPAM-DETECTOR/README.md

 This will:

-1.Train the model on sample messages.
+1.Train the model on sample messages.<br>
-2.Test the model on a sample message.
+2.Test the model on a sample message.<br>
-3.Print whether the test message is SPAM or HAM (Legit).
+3.Print whether the test message is SPAM or HAM (Legit).<br>
-4.You can also change the test_msg variable in the script to test your own messages.
+4.You can also change the test_msg variable in the script to test your own messages.<br>

 ## Usage Example
 Testing Message: 'Claim your free prize now by clicking here!'
 Prediction: SPAM

 ## Files
-your_script_name.py — Main Python script that trains and tests the model. spam_model.pkl — Saved Naive Bayes model (created after running the script). vectorizer.pkl — Saved CountVectorizer (created after running the script).
+your_script_name.py — Main Python script that trains and tests the model.<br>
+spam_model.pkl — Saved Naive Bayes model (created after running the script).<br>
+vectorizer.pkl — Saved CountVectorizer (created after running the script).<br>